margic/gobazel/builder/README.md

 Docker Credential Helper
-The docker credential helper is provided to make enable login to index.docker.io using the secret service option.
+The docker credential helper is provided to make enable login to index.docker.io using the linux pass package installed on the image.
 Configuration is provided in the ~/.docker/config.json

+Passing docker creds
+When starting the builder a container pass DOCKER_REGISTRY_HOST, DOCKER_REGSITRY_USER, DOCKER_REGSITRY_PASSWORD in.
+DON'T DO THIS IN CLOUD CONTAINERS.